For People Allergic to Salicylic Acid

 For people allergic to salicylic acid there are many other powerful treatment products that work well to fight acne.

-Salicylic acid is an effective acne treatment because it penetrates well into oily pores to help unclog blockages to treat blackheads.
-These blockages also prevent other medicines from getting into pores to treat acne.
+Salicylic acid is an effective acne treatment because it penetrates well into oily pores to help unclog blockages, treat blackheads and bring other treating ingredients down deeper into the pore.
+Pore blockages also prevent other medicines from getting into pores to treat acne, making salicylic acid particularly useful for clogged pores.
 But if you are allergic to this acne fighter, you still have options.
-Your ingredient options include: